Take claims to court against me - Morris

 Former Derby County owner Mel Morris has invited Middlesbrough and Wycombe to take their compensation claims to the High Court against him personally.

-Boro and Wycombe claim they lost out on promotion and surviving relegation due to Derby's financial rule breaches.
+Boro and Wycombe claim they lost out on the play-offs and surviving relegation due to Derby's financial rule breaches.

 The EFL has told Derby's administrators Quantuma both claims must be treated as "football-related debts" and insolvency laws must not be used to settle them.